Nakhla (Saudi Arabia)

-History
+Description

 During the era of the Islamic Prophet Muhammad, a successful military operation was carried out here, known as the "Nakhla Raid".
-The Nakhla Raid was the seventh Caravan Raid, and the first successful raid against the Meccans.
+The Nakhla Raid was the seventh caravan raid, and the first successful raid against the Meccans.
 It took place in Rajab 2 A.H.
 (January 624 C.E.).
 The commander was 'Abdullah ibn Jahsh al-Asadi, whom Muhammad dispatched to Nakhlah as the head of 12 Emigrants with six camels.